 If you're using FTP, enter your connection details into the fields in this section.

-Server: This should specify the FTP server name and the exact directory on the FTP where the file is stored.
+Server: If you are using FTP or FTPS, this should specify the FTP server name and the exact directory on the FTP where the file is stored.
 On the example above, Tradebox is looking for a subfolder called CSV on the root of the FTP.
-The address needs to include the prefix indicating the connection type: ftp:// or ftps:// or stfp://
+The address needs to include the prefix indicating the connection type: ftp:// or ftps:// or stfp://.
+In the case of SFTP, the server address should only include the host, and not the subfolders, which should be included in the file name field instead.

 User Name: The username/logon name that has been set up on your FTP for Tradebox to gain access.